What is a squint?

 Most squints develop before preschool age, usually by the time a child is three years old.
 The movement of each eye is controlled by six muscles that pull the eye in specific directions.:

-• The medial rectus muscle pulls the eye inwards towards the nose.
+The lateral rectus muscle pulls the eye outwards towards the ear.- The medial rectus muscle pulls the eye inwards towards the nose.

-• The superior rectus muscle is mainly responsible for upwards movements.
+- The superior rectus muscle is mainly responsible for upwards movements.

-• The inferior rectus muscle mostly pulls the eye downwards.
+- The inferior rectus muscle mostly pulls the eye downwards.

-• The superior and inferior oblique muscles help to stabilise the eye movements
+- The superior and inferior oblique muscles help to stabilise the eye movements

 - particularly for looking downwards and inwards, or upward and outward movements.